iclr-blogposts/2023/_pages/call.md

 However, we understand the desire for total anonymity.
 Authors that wish to have a fully double-blind process might consider creating new GitHub accounts without identifying information which will only be used for this track.
+For an example of a submission in the past which used an anonymous account in this manner, you can check out the [World Models blog post (Ha and Schmidhuber, 2018)](https://worldmodels.github.io/) and the [accompanying repository](https://github.com/worldmodels/worldmodels.github.io).